nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: <b>Note:</b> The test cases below are designed separately and independent of each other. i.e. Test the different test cases separately.</div>

 1. Add the recurring lessons and makeup lessons to a student, following the test cases. <br>
    Prerequisites: The lessons do not clash with each other and other existing lessons.
 If there were clashes, delete the clashing lesson(s).
+The student to which the lesson is to be added has no other lessons.
-2. Close TAB and open the json file `/data/addressbook.json`.
+2. Close TAB and open the json file `./data/addressbook.json`.
 3. At the bottom of the json file there is `lastUpdated` field with a `DateTime` object.
 Edit the `DateTime` object according to the test cases.

 <div markdown="span" class="alert alert-info">:information_source: <b>Note:</b> Please vary the date and time accordingly (adding or subtracting by an equivalent amount of day(s) and time),